evantahler/lbe-internship.com/index.md

 We call on friends and alumni of the ETC to contribute to this new fund and support students and the non-profit organizations they want to help.

-The goal is to raise $15,000.
+The goal is to raise $65,000.
 All funds contributed will support the winning student or students so that they may complete a summer internship project.
+We will use these funds to create an endowment to anble this fund to grant $15,000 to an ETC student each year.

 ### [Make a donation](/pages/donate.html)